 Disable sounds in Internet Explorer by opening Advanced Features under Settings.

-Mute Safari sounds: Safari has a speaker icon in the address bar.
-If you click on it while on a tab that's playing sound, it mute that tab.
-If you click on it while on a tab that is not playing sound, it mutes all tabs.
+To mute Safari sounds, look for the speaker icon in the address bar.
+Click on it while on a tab that's playing sound and it mutes that tab.
+If you click on it on a tab that isn't playing sound, it mutes all tabs.

 Disable Sounds in Your Internet Browser Using Windows:

-The Advanced Tab is usually on the far-right side of the Internet Options screen.
+- Select the Advanced tab: This is usually on the far-right side of the Internet Options screen.

-Scroll through the options until you see the section called "Multimedia."
+- Scroll Down to Multimedia: Scroll through the options until you see the Multimedia section.

-Click to uncheck the option called "Play Sounds in Web pages."
+- Uncheck the Play Sounds Option: Click to uncheck the option to "Play Sounds in Web pages."
 This will turn off all sounds in your internet browsers.